Kalihi-Palama District Service Center

 Requirements: Must register (one time only) at the HCAP Kalihi-Palama District Service Center prior to distribution day.
 Bring photo ID.

-Provides food items to families of Kamehameha, Kaahumanu, Mayor Wrights, Kalihi Valley, KPT homes and the surrounding community:
+Provides food items to families of Kamehameha, Kaahumanu, Mayor Wright Housing, Kalihi Valley, Kuhio Park Terrace Homes and the surrounding community:

 Food pantry services- 1 complete meal per family once a quarter.
-Tuesdays thru Thursdays from 10am to 3pm
+Tuesdays through Thursdays from 10:00 A.M. to 3:00 P.M.

 The Weatherization Assistance Program assists income-eligible families and individuals by reducing their energy costs and addressing health and safety issues in their homes through energy-efficiency measures.
 Qualified applicants receive a home energy audit and individualized energy conservation education and may receive applicable energy saving devices free of charge.
 Learn more about the Weatherization Assistance Program here.